dimitri/tapoueh.org/content/post/2026/07/pg-since-11/index.md

 {{< image src="fig-window-frame-spec.svg" title="Three window frame specifications shown on a 7-row result set: UNBOUNDED PRECEDING to CURRENT ROW (running total), 1 PRECEDING to 1 FOLLOWING (sliding window), and CURRENT ROW to UNBOUNDED FOLLOWING (remaining total)." >}}

-PostgreSQL 14 added the `EXCLUDE` sub-clause, which removes specific rows from the frame — `EXCLUDE CURRENT ROW`, `EXCLUDE TIES`, or `EXCLUDE GROUP`.
+PostgreSQL 11 also added the `EXCLUDE` sub-clause as part of the same SQL:2011 compliance push — `EXCLUDE CURRENT ROW`, `EXCLUDE TIES`, or `EXCLUDE GROUP` — which removes specific rows from the frame.
 `EXCLUDE TIES` keeps the current row in the frame but removes other rows that share the same ORDER BY value.
 A single race is a bad showcase — every scoring position has a unique points value, so no ties ever appear.
 The 2007